matteocacciola/challenges/README.md

 This is a repository containing the solutions to different challenges, time by time approached in my free time.

 - [Andela](andela/README.md): some basic PHP tasks working with files and mathematical functions.
+- **Aptus.ai**: a Typescript function able to return the "leaders" in an array, i.e. the elements that are greater than all the elements to their right.
 - [Boolean to String](boolean-to-string/README.md): a very basic challenge in Node.js aiming to mplement a function which will convert the given boolean value into its string representation.
 - [Canonical Vanilla-Framework](vanilla-canonical/README.md): a frontend task in Vanilla Javascript submitted for Canonical.
 - [Change directory](change-directory-abstract-filesystem/README.md): the test is proposed on TestDome, asking to write a function that provides change directory (cd) function for an abstract file system.